Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Temporal correlators, masses of pseudoscalar mesons, decay constants and chiral condensates

 The physical correlator $G_H(B;\tau)$ is then recovered by averaging $\mathcal{G}_H(B;\tau; U)$ over the gauge ensemble:

 Here $\langle\cdots\rangle_B$ denotes the gauge-field average over $U$ with the $B$-dependent path-integral measure defined in \autoref{eq:expB_def}.

 We consider mesons in the pseudoscalar channel, constructed from flavor combinations $\bar{q}_iq^j$ with $i,j\in\{u,d,s\}$.
 For these states, the phase factor simplifies to $\zeta_H(\vec{x}) = 1$~\cite{Kilcup:1986dg,Bazavov:2019www}.
 The presence of background magnetic fields explicitly breaks isospin symmetry due to the differing electric charges of the $u$ and $d$ quarks, which allows mixing between the $u\bar{u}$ and $d\bar{d}$ components of the neutral pion.
 As a result, the $\pi^0$ correlation function can, in general, receive both connected and disconnected contributions.
-In this work, we take the up- and down-quark masses to be degenerate at zero magnetic field and neglect the disconnected diagrams, which are supposed to give only negligible contributions in the presence of a nonzero magnetic field~\cite{Luschevskaya:2015cko,Ding:2020hxw}.
+In this work, we take the up- and down-quark masses to be degenerate at zero magnetic field and neglect the disconnected diagrams.
+Earlier exploratory lattice studies in background magnetic fields found the disconnected part of the neutral-pion correlator to be consistent with zero within their uncertainties in a quenched setup~\cite{Luschevskaya:2015cko}.
+The quantitative impact of disconnected contributions in the present setup is not addressed here, and the neutral-pion results presented below, therefore, refer to the connected correlators.

 A distinctive feature of staggered fermions is an alternating contribution in Euclidean time arising from opposite-parity states.
-The correlator is thus parameterized as~\cite{Bazavov:2019www,Ding:2020hxw}
+The correlator is, thus, parameterized as~\cite{Bazavov:2019www,Ding:2020hxw}